vicobarberan/SCKsoundTest/README.md

 # SCK sound testing

-A firmware for the Smart Citizen Kit that outputs via serial port a comma separated list of values related to the noise sensor, and a python script to plot this values in realtime and save them to a csv file.
+A firmware for the Smart Citizen Kit that outputs via serial port a comma separated list of values related to the noise sensor, and a python script to plot this values in real time and save them to a csv file.

 ## Output from the kit
 * Filtered Noise signal (calculated with [MegunoLink Exponential Filter Library](http://www.megunolink.com/documentation/arduino-libraries/exponential-filter/))